-As of Jan.
-1, 2014, renewed group health plans can no longer deny coverage due to health issues.
-However, they can impose a waiting period of no more than 90 days before health coverage begins.
+Group health plans cannot deny coverage due to health issues.
+However, they can impose a waiting period of no more than 90 days before health coverage starts.

 If I leave my employment, when is my employer allowed to take me off the group health plan?

 Generally, health insurance ends either on your last day of work or the end of the month in which you last worked.
 Review your benefits information to find out exactly when your coverage ends or check with your employer’s human resource office.

 You and your family may be protected by COBRA, a federal law that allows you to stay on an employer health plan under some circumstances.

 According to federal law, how long can my family and I stay on my employer’s plan after I leave my employment?

 Generally, you may stay on the plan on a self-pay basis for 18 months.
 You can find additional information and answers to questions about your rights under COBRA, a federal law, in the U.S. Department of Labor’s (DOL’s) COBRA publication (www.dol.gov).
 To order a copy, call DOL’s Publication Hotline at 866-444-3272.